mitp7/Testimonial-Grid/README.md

 }
 ```

-Mobile version has all the area components placed vertically:
+Mobile version has all of the grid area components placed vertically as layed out on a mobile screen:
 ```css
 @media (max-width: 800px) {
     .testimonial {